Leadtech/BootFramework/README.md

     protected $someDependency;

     /**
+     * Create the services
+     *
-     * Create the service and do optional dependency lookup for demonstration purposes...
+     * This demo demonstraties how to override the createService method to obtain the service container and do a dependency lookup on bootstrap.
-     * When no dependency lookup is needed this method *
+     *
      * @throws ServiceNotFoundException
      *